phlinhng/v2ray-tcp-tls-web/README.md

 ## TCP+TLS vs WS+TLS
 1. TCP+TLS has faster connection speed than WS+TLS benifit from that TCP is naturally faster than websocket
 2. TCP+TLS has lower delay by saving 1-RTT from ws handshaking
-3. TCP+TLS is not compatible with cloudflare free CDN plan as WSS does.
+3. TCP+TLS is not compatible with cloudflare free CDN plan as WSS does

 ## Related work
 + [@phlinhng/v2ray-caddy-cf](https://github.com/phlinhng/v2ray-caddy-cf): automated script for v2Ray (WS+TLS+Web)